What is Corporate Giving?

 Annual Grant Stipends

-Though less common, annual grant stipends allocate a set amount of money to employees for philanthropic purposes.
+Annual grant stipends give employees a set amount of money to spend on philanthropic causes.
 After receiving the stipend, employees can donate it to a nonprofit of their choice.

 Top Corporate Giving Companies